oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

    The `git remote -v` command at the end shows all your current remotes.

-   For developers that are using SSH to push to their git repository, please change the SSH config at `~/.ssh/config` to ensure that the git pre-push hook doesn't timeout at 5 minutes.
+   For developers who are using SSH to push to their git repository, please change the SSH config at `~/.ssh/config` to ensure that the git pre-push hook doesn't time out at 5 minutes.
 In order to do this, add the following lines to `~/.ssh/config` ([Reference](https://stackoverflow.com/a/65818657)):

    ```console
    Host*